Moonbear2001/Pygame-Projects/readme.md

-A collection of projects I use working as a coding tutor/instructor.
+A collection of Pygame projects I use working as a coding tutor/instructor.